 At some point between the date of her purchase by Gilbert and the end of the American Revolution, Violet ceased to be in Gilbert’s “possession.”
 But Gilbert’s slave-holding did not end with Violet.
 We know these things because of certain events that occurred at the conclusion of the American Revolution.

-Throughout the war, the British had hoped to entice enslaved blacks to flee their patriot masters and join the loyalist cause.
+Throughout the war, the British had hoped to entice enslaved Black people to flee their patriot masters and join the loyalist cause.
 Many did so and ended up in British-held New York until the end of the war in 1783.
-According to the Treaty of Paris, which ended the war, the British were supposed to return the refugee slaves to their American masters.
-However, Sir Guy Carleton, then Commander in Chief of British forces, refused to comply with the provision and did not return the black refugees.
-According to Carleton, it “would be a dishonorable Violation of the public Faith pledged to the Negroes” to return the slaves to their masters and subject them to “Execution and others to severe Punishment.”
-Therefore, when white loyalists fled New York for Nova Scotia in 1783, many escaped slaves of patriots kept their freedom and went along with them.
+According to the Treaty of Paris, which ended the war, the British were supposed to return the formerly enslaved refugees to their American masters.
+However, Sir Guy Carleton, then Commander in Chief of British forces, refused to comply with the provision and did not return the Black refugees.
+According to Carleton, it “would be a dishonorable Violation of the public Faith pledged to the Negroes” to return the enslaved people to their captors and subject them to “Execution and others to severe Punishment.”
+Therefore, when white loyalists fled New York for Nova Scotia in 1783, many who had escaped slavery from patriot “masters” kept their freedom and went along with them.
 To America’s patriot leaders, this was an outrage.
-James Madison denounced Carleton’s actions as black refugees, such as Harry Washington, who had escaped from George Washington, were allowed to retain their freedom in Nova Scotia and the Caribbean.
-The slaves of loyalists, however, were not as lucky.
-The British allowed loyalists to keep their slaves in bondage elsewhere in the empire after fleeing New York.
-Slave or free, all of the blacks that were evacuated from New York in 1783 on British ships had their personal information recorded in a document called the “Book of Negroes,” which was created in the event that the British were forced to return the slaves to their patriot masters.
-In this book, two black children, Joe and Nancy (aged 10 and 11 respectively), are recorded as slaves belonging to “Gilbert Tippet.”
+James Madison denounced Carleton’s actions as Black refugees, such as Harry Washington, who had escaped from George Washington, were allowed to retain their freedom in Nova Scotia and the Caribbean.
+Those enslaved by loyalists, however, were not as lucky.
+The British allowed loyalists to keep enslaved people in bondage elsewhere in the empire after fleeing New York.
+Slave or free, all of the Black people that were evacuated from New York in 1783 on British ships had their personal information recorded in a document called the “Book of Negroes,” which was created in the event that the British were forced to return the formerly enslaved people to their patriot masters.
+In this book, two Black children, Joe and Nancy (aged 10 and 11 respectively), are recorded as slaves belonging to “Gilbert Tippet.”
 They set sail aboard the Joseph in March of 1783 bound for Annapolis, Nova Scotia.
 Joe is described as a “stout boy” and Nancy as “incurably lame.”

 The following advertisement was placed in the June 13, 1774 issue of the New York Gazette and Weekly Mercury.